 Meal delivery platforms like Uber Eats shape the landscape in cities around the world.
-This paper addresses forecasting demand into the short-term future.
-We propose an approach incorporating both classical forecasting and machine learning methods.
-Model evaluation and selection is adapted to demand typical for such a platform (i.e., intermittent with a double-seasonal pattern).
-The results of an empirical study with a European meal delivery service show that machine learning models become competitive once the average daily demand passes a threshold.
-As a main contribution, the paper explains how a forecasting system must be set up to enable predictive routing.
+This paper addresses forecasting demand on a grid into the short-term future, enabling, for example, predictive routing applications.
+We propose an approach incorporating both classical forecasting and machine learning methods and adapt model evaluation and selection to typical demand: intermittent with a double-seasonal pattern.
+An empirical study shows that an exponential smoothing based method trained on past demand data alone achieves optimal accuracy, if at least two months are on record.
+With a more limited demand history, machine learning is shown to yield more accurate prediction results than classical methods.